rsdoiel/antenna/archives/2025/planet_2025.30.md

 ---

-## Trade critical to ending plastic pollution
+## Trade measures critical to ending plastic pollution

-date: 2025-07-31, from: United Nations, Top Stories
+date: 2025-07-31, from: United Nations, Climate Change

 Trade must be part of the solution to end plastic pollution – a global problem which disproportionately affects developing countries.